 Sept: 10 working days/21 possible working days x ($1200.00) = $ 571.43

 Oct: 22 working days/22 possible working days x ($1200.00) = $1200.00

 Nov: 23 working days/23 possible working days x ($1200.00) = $1200.00

 Dec: 11 working days/21 possible working days x ($1200.00) = $ 628.57

 Summer Term Teaching Appointments.
 Salaries paid for summer term appointments are determined by each dean.
 The maximum allowed for faculty on 9–month appointments is 22 percent of their annual 9–month salary rate.
 For faculty members on 12–month appointments, summer term wages are paid by a redistribution of labor among University indexes.

 Summer Academic Pay Appointments.
 Nine–month faculty members paid from grants and contracts during the summer are given Summer Academic Pay appointments.
-A maximum of 2.5 months salary may be budgeted if required by the grant or contract and approved by the department chair/head and dean.
-In rare circumstances, if approved by the granting agency and essential for the progress of the research, 3.0 months salary may be approved by the Associate Provost for Academic Affairs.
+A maximum of 3.0 months salary may be budgeted if allowed by the grant or contract and approved by the department chair/head and dean.

 Nine–Twelve–Month Option for Payroll.
 The Oregon University System provides an option which allows a nine–month academic employee to spread a nine–month appointment gross salary over a twelve–month period.
 For further information contact the OSU Payroll Office.